For questions about OSAF as an organization, visit the OSAF FAQ

 Chandler Desktop

-Q What are the minimum/recommended requirements to run Chandler?
+Q What are the minimum/recommended requirements to run Chandler Desktop?

-As for minimum, our ballpark is the mid-range setup that a consumer would have bought in 2003.
+Minimum: as a ballpark, a mid-range setup that a consumer might have bought in 2003

 Q What platforms does Chandler run on?